66Bunz/DroptopFour-WakaTime/README.md

 Download from [releases](https://github.com/66Bunz/DroptopFour-WakaTime/releases) or from the [website](https://droptopfour.com/community-apps?id=29)

 ## Credits
-Since this is not an official WakaTime app, bviously to the [WakaTime project](https://wakatime.com/)
+Since this is not an official WakaTime app, obviously to the [WakaTime project](https://wakatime.com/)

 ## License